Dr-Hack-N-Sniff/Snapmaker-U1-Stock-Camera-Fluidd/README.md

 **Unofficial community project — not affiliated with or endorsed by Snapmaker.**

 A self-contained bridge that exposes the Snapmaker U1 built-in MIPI camera in Fluidd while retaining the stock camera service.
 No Raspberry Pi, external PC, Docker container, or replacement camera firmware is required.
-Unofficial community project — not affiliated with or endorsed by Snapmaker.

 ## What it does